What is Z-Score Table? Formula, Example, and Chart

 A Z-score may be used to calculate the difference or distance between a value and the mean value.
 When a variable is “standardized,” its mean becomes zero and its standard deviation becomes one.

-What is Z-Score Formula?
+What is the Z-Score Formula?

 It is a method of comparing test findings to those of a “normal” population.